arc-archive/socket-fetch/README.md

 may have been placed in different location so `SocketFetchOptions.importUrl` should be set to the real path to locate a file.

+The decompress worker uses Zlib and Gzip library.
+It has hardcoded script import to '../zlib/bin/zlib_and_gzip.min.js'.
+It means that the script will be included from this path relatively to the web worker file location.
+In most cases the element will be placed in `bower_components` or `components` folder with other bower elements so it resolve paths correctly.
+However, if you concat JS files or move the element somewhere else it may be the problem.
+In this case you need to move decompression libraries accordingly.

 ```
 /path/to/file/%s
 ```